Clark-Nikdel-Powell/render-unblocker/README.md

 `optimize_scripts` • Return false to override the optimization of scripts.

-`optimize_sstyles` • Return false to override the optimization of styles.
+`optimize_styles` • Return false to override the optimization of styles.